Mammoth wasp: Biology

 The adult mammoth wasps feed on nectar from flowers.
 In Malta they have been associated with wild artichoke and Carpobrotus edulis.
 The female hunts in dead wood for the grubs of the European rhinoceros beetle which it paralyses by stinging it and then lays a single egg on the larva.
 The larval wasp consumes the beetle larva apart from its skin.
 Once the beetle larva had been consumed the wasp larva builds a cocoon and pupates, emerging from the cocoon as an adult in the following spring.
+Males emerge before females.

+The European rhinoceros beetle is the primary host for the mammoth wasp but it will also lay eggs on the larvae of other beetles in the Scarabaeoidea including Polyphylla fullo, Anoxia orientalis, the European or greater stag beetle (Lucanus cervus) and Pentodon idiota.

 In culture

 It is suggested as the insect model used for the gold "Malia Pendant", a jewel of high quality gold-smithery of the Minoan times.